nnmans12/Vectorequationspython/README.md

-# Mathematical Functions Using Python
+# Mathematical Functions For Python